 CRS 42-4-1007 mandates that drivers not change lanes until they “first ascertained that such movement can be made with safety.”
 When determining whether a motorist followed traffic regulations, courts will consider the “totality of the circumstances.”

 The statute does not provide technical details such as how many feet or car lengths of space drivers should have before switching lanes at a safe distance.
 But while attempting a lane change, motorists should always rely on 1) turning to look, 2) their side- and rear-view mirrors, and 3) sensors (if their vehicle has them).
-And they must use their turn signals with their tail lamps prior to switching lanes.
+They must use their turn signals with their tail lamps prior to switching lanes.

 Furthermore, the lane change should be quick so the driver is in between lanes for as short a time as possible.
 As the statute states, “a vehicle shall be driven as nearly as practicable entirely within a single lane[.]”